Ayesh/WordPress-Password-Hash/readme.txt

 = 1.4 =
 * Skipped 1.3 version because a WIP Argon2i support conflicted with the bug fix (#2).
 Argon2i support will be added in a future release.
 * Fixes an error with password validation when the PasswordHash class from Wordpress core is not loaded.
 See https://github.com/Ayesh/wordpress-password-hash/pull/2

+= 1.5 =
+* Fix a security issue with the password verification when updating from a password_hash()-compatible hashing algorithm to another.
+Thanks to Steve Thomas (Sc00bz on Github).